khanturr/khanturr/README.md

 I'm Hunter Purevbayar, a senior at Tufts University, pursuing a B.S. in Computer Science.
 I'm passionate about data science, machine learning, and software engineering

-- 📍 Based in Boston, MA
-- 🌟 Open to job opportunities in DS, ML, and SWE
-- 🎓 Expected graduation: May 2025

 ## 👨‍💻 Projects

 ### [Virtual Machine](https://github.com/khanturr/Universal-Machine)